marcosox/Visualizzazione_incidenti/README.md

 List of changes made since this version:

+###### Backend
 - Split tomcat webapp into js frontend and java backend
-- Port backend to Vert.x, going from 9 to 2 classes
+- Port to Vert.x, going from 9 to 2 classes
-- Refactor backend DAO to use Vert.x Json library and remove google.simpleJson dependency from pom.xml
+- Refactor DAO to use Vert.x Json library and remove google.simpleJson dependency from pom.xml
-- Refactor Mongo DAO class to reuse the client connection and support authentication
+- Refactor DAO class to reuse the client connection and support authentication

+###### Frontend
-- Add config object in frontend to set backend url
+- Add config object to set backend url
 - convert POST requests to GET
-- Update jquery in frontend
+- Update jquery
+- Clean code to modern standards
+- Make proper use of jquery to make requests on page load
+- bugfixes for old outdated libraries
+- update bootstrap library and template html
+- clean css files and rules
+- optimize d3 code

 ### About this tool: